torum/XmlClients/README.md

 # BlogWrite

-C#/WPF port of "BlogWrite" made with Delphi.
+A C#/WPF port of "BlogWrite" made with Delphi.

-## Supported protocol

-#### Atom Publishing protocol
-* Hatena extention: work in progress.

-#### XML-RPC
-* Blogger API: not yet started.
-* metaWeblog API: not yet started.
-* Movable Type API: not yet started.
-* WordPress API: not yet started.